 It is important to point out that the Law has maintained the two-tier system of examination carried out by the Trade Marks Registrar ex officio, pursuant to which the latter examines a mark on the basis of both absolute grounds and relative grounds.
-This is the result of a policy decision aimed at assisting small and medium-sized enterprises who may not be in a position to afford watching services and would thus benefit from the Registrar's vigilance when examining an application.
+This is the result of a policy decision aimed at assisting small and medium-sized enterprises that might not be in a position to afford watching services and would thus benefit from the Registrar's vigilance when examining an application.

-As discussed above, the Law has introduced numerous new features, the main ones being the following:
+As discussed above, the Law has introduced numerous new features, the main ones being the following.

-- certification marks and collective marks may now be registered;
+- Certification marks and collective marks may now be registered.

-- once an application for a mark has been filed, it is not possible to amend the representation of the mark, even if the mark has not yet been published;
+- Once an application for a mark has been filed, it is not possible to amend the representation of the mark, even if the mark has not yet been published.

-- a multi-class system of registration has been introduced;
+- A multi-class system of registration has been introduced.

-- no power of attorney must be filed; it has been replaced with the filing of a 'solemn declaration' by an attorney, who in turn has the responsibility to secure the power of attorney for his or her purposes;
+- No power of attorney must be filed; it has been replaced with the filing of a 'solemn declaration' by an attorney, who, in turn, has the responsibility to secure the power of attorney for his or her purposes.

-- the various procedures before the Registrar shall be carried out by way of written submissions and hearings would be conducted only by way of exception, when a case is especially complicated and provided it is justified under the circumstances;
+- The various procedures before the Registrar shall be carried out by way of written submissions, and hearings would be conducted only by way of exception, when a case is especially complicated and provided it is justified under the circumstances.

-- the duration of a trademark registration is a 10-year period, subject to indefinite further 10-year renewal periods;
+- The duration of a trademark registration is a 10-year period, subject to indefinite further 10-year renewal periods.

-- the assignment procedure has been markedly simplified so that proof of the assignment may be satisfied with the filing of an assignment application signed by the registered proprietor of the mark or by his or her lawyer, and by the assignee or his or her respective lawyer.
-This simple procedure is a far cry from the more elaborate procedure followed under the basic law, which demanded the filing of the assignment agreement duly certified, accompanied by an affidavit setting out the details of the assignment;
+- The assignment procedure has been markedly simplified so that proof of the assignment may be satisfied with the filing of an assignment application signed by the registered proprietor of the mark or by his or her lawyer and by the assignee or his or her respective lawyer.
+This simple procedure is a far cry from the more elaborate procedure followed under the basic law, which demanded the filing of the assignment agreement duly certified, accompanied by an affidavit setting out the details of the assignment.

-- there is a single fee for the entire registration procedure;
+- There is a single fee for the entire registration procedure.

 This section focuses on the steps involved for the securing of trademark, patent and industrial designs protection in Cyprus.